neuralmagic/deepsparse/docs/source/debugging-optimizing/numactl-utility.md

 ```

 `NM_BIND_THREADS_TO_CORES` should be used with care since it forces the DeepSparse Engine to run on only the threads it has been allocated at startup.
 If any other process ends up running on the same threads, it could result in a major degradation of performance.

-When using server mode with multiple engines, it is advisable to keep thread pinning disabled.

 **Note:** The threads-to-cores mappings described above are specific to Intel only.
 AMD has a different mapping.
 For AMD, all the threads for a single core are consecutive, i.e., if each core has two threads and there are N cores, the threads for a particular core K are 2*K and 2*K+1.
 The mapping of cores to sockets is also straightforward, for a N socket system with C cores per socket, the cores for a particular socket S are numbered S*C to ((S+1)*C)-1.